Pareiasaurus

-Pareiasaurus is an extinct genus of pareiasauromorph reptile from the Permian period.
+Pareiasaurus (from pareia, "cheek" and sauros, "lizard") is an extinct genus of pareiasauromorph reptile from the Permian period.
 It was a typical member of its family, the pareiasaurids, which take their name from this genus.

 Fossils have been found in the Beaufort Group.

 Description

 Pareiasaurus is a large quadruped, about 2.5 m long, with elephantine legs, walking in a typically reptilian posture.
 The skull is broad and the snout short.
 Its skull had several spine- and wart-like protrusions.
 Pareiasauruss leaf-shaped teeth, ideal for biting through tough plant fibers, indicate it was a herbivore.
 Even the palate had teeth.